 “I obtained a copy of the free astronomy program Stellarium.
 After getting a basic feel for it, I somewhat arbitrarily chose Persepolis, Iran, the ceremonial capital of the Achaemenid Empire ruled by Cyrus, as a possible home base of the Magi.
 Then I set the date for dusk on March 20, 6 BC (strangely, the software includes a year 0, so the year had to be set to -5), and the view due west from Persepolis.
 I confirmed for myself that there was an occultation of Jupiter by the Moon in Aries after sunset.
 Here is a screen capture from Stellarium of that information.
 One can see Jupiter and the Moon almost meeting on the horizon.” – Rick Lanser MDiv (46)

 On the Hebrew religious calendar, March 20, 6 B.C. is Saturday, Nisan 1, the religious year’s first day.
-Therefore, Jesus was born on the night of the new year, in the Passover month, and on a Sabbath!
+Therefore, Jesus was born on the night of the new year, in the Passover month, and on the Sabbath!
 He would later end His life and earthly ministry on a Passover!

 However, because Moses gave you the practice of circumcision (not that it came from Moses, but from the forefathers), you circumcise a male child on the Sabbath.
 But if a male child is circumcised on the Sabbath so that the law of Moses is not broken, why are you angry with me because I made a man completely well on the Sabbath?
 Do not judge according to external appearance, but judge with proper judgment.”
 (John 7:22–24 NET)